 This Section is open to LASA members interested in promoting research, teaching, advocacy, and collaborative endeavors about U.S. Latino communities and their transnational connections with the Latin American and Caribbean countries of origin.
 It also fosters a continuing dialogue regarding the relationships between Latino and Latin American Studies.

 The fundamental goal of this section is to facilitate communication and interaction among members of LASA (academic researchers, students, non-academics) who study any aspect of Mexico, including the Mexican diaspora and Mexico’s relations within and beyond the Americas.
-The section seeks to promote activities (including the organization of panels, roundtables, and other events at LASA congresses and awarding prizes for noteworthy books, journal articles, and papers) that highlight these and related topics.
-The section embraces scholarship, artistic production, and public policy debate across all disciplines and time periods.
+The section seeks to promote activities (including the organization of panels, roundtables, and other events at LASA congresses as well as awarding prizes to books, essays and notable papers) that focus on these and other similar topics.
+The section covers academic research, artistic production and the debate on public policies in all disciplines and in different historical periods.

-The Nineteenth-Century section came into existence in 2015.
-We aim to bring together a cross-disciplinary group of scholars to promote new methods for understanding peoples, politics, passions, powers, and cultural production during the nineteenth century, and to share in the discovery and debate of new sources for a better understanding of this important era in the history of Latin America.
+The Nineteenth-Century Section emerged in 2015.
+Our purpose is to bring together a group of interdisciplinary academics to promote new methods in the understanding of people, politics, passions, powers and cultural production during the 19th century.
+We also seek to share in the discovery and discussion of new sources for a better understanding of this important era in the history of Latin America.

 This section promotes collaborative, transformative research and exchange between academics and civil society knowledge producers to further social justice.